-The projected Supplemental and Concentration grant funding for 2017-18 is \$750,153 per the Minimum Proportionality Percentage (MPP) calculation in the Local Control Funding Formula calculator.
+LCAP Year 2017-18: The projected Supplemental and Concentration grant funding for 2017-18 is \$750,153 per the Minimum Proportionality Percentage (MPP) calculation in the Local Control Funding Formula (LCFF) calculator provided by FCMAT.
 For 2017-18 the MPP percent is 11.20%.
 This percent was generated by the 2016-17 projected expenditures, which are projected to meet/exceed the estimated supplemental and concentration grant funding.
 Through the goals set forth in this plan we believe sufficient services will be provided to meet or exceed the mandated minimum percentage.